- NIH researchers identified that certain appetite-regulating neurons internalize and degrade GLP-1 receptors, causing weight loss plateaus.

 A Cellular Explanation for Weight Loss Stalls

-For the millions of people taking GLP-1 receptor agonists like semaglutide, a common frustration has been the eventual slowdown — or complete stop — of weight loss after months of steady progress.
-Now, a study published in Nature Metabolism on May 22, 2026, by researchers at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the NIH, offers a biological explanation for why these plateaus occur.
+For the millions of people taking GLP-1 receptor agonists (medications that mimic natural fullness hormones) like semaglutide, hitting a weight loss plateau can be incredibly frustrating.
+A groundbreaking study published in Nature Metabolism on May 22, 2026, by researchers at the NIH, offers a biological explanation for why these stalls happen.
+Their work suggests that plateaus are a natural cellular response rather than a personal failure.

 Explore Medical Weight Care Programs